Matt Jeneroux: Health Shadow Minister

-As a federal MP, Jeneroux is the Conservative Party of Canada Shadow Minister for Health.
+As a federal MP, Jeneroux was the Conservative Party of Canada Shadow Minister for Health.

-As Health Canada Shadow Minister, Jeneroux has received praise for being the first to raise concerns in Parliament on the urgency of COVID-19 and lack of preparedness of the Public Health Agency of Canada.
+As Health Canada Shadow Minister, Jeneroux received praise for being the first to raise concerns in Parliament on the urgency of COVID-19 and lack of preparedness of the Public Health Agency of Canada.
 He has also sought to have Dr. Bruce Aylward from the World Health Organization appear before the Parliamentary committee responsible for investigating Canada's response to COVID-19.

 Jeneroux also announced his private member's bill, the federal expansion of Compassionate Care Leave.
-This bill builds off the previous work from Jeneroux's provincial private member's bill at the national level.
+This bill built off the previous work from Jeneroux's provincial private member's bill at the national level.

 Infrastructure Shadow Minister

 Jeneroux has served previously as the Shadow Minister for Infrastructure, Communities & Urban Affairs.
 As Infrastructure Canada Shadow Minister, Jeneroux has also been one of the fiercest critics of Canada's Infrastructure Bank, going so far as calling for its cancellation.
 He did so publicly in an article published in the Financial Post where he calls it an outright failure of the Trudeau Liberals.